cupy/cupy/docs/source/upgrade.rst

 -------------------------------------------

 NCCL and cuDNN shared libraires are no longer included in wheels (see `#4850 <https://github.com/cupy/cupy/issues/4850>`_ for discussions).
-You can manually install them after installing wheel; see :doc:`install/install` for details.
+You can manually install them after installing wheel if you don't have a previous installation; see :doc:`install/install` for details.

 CuPy v8
 =======